Starting well and the early years

 - Only a small fraction (2.3%) of births in South Australia are to women aged 19 years or less, while around one in five (22.1%) of births are to women aged 35 years or older.

 - Around 1 in 13 (7.7%) of South Australians are aware that a woman should take folic acid before pregnancy, and in the first three months of pregnancy, to reduce her chance of having a baby with spina bifida.
 The level of awareness in the community of the benefits of folic acid before and during pregnancy has decreased substantially over recent years.

-- More than four in five (83.0%) women who give birth in South Australia have their first antenatal visit within the first 14 weeks of pregnancy, although the rate for Aboriginal women is significantly lower, at 61.3%.
+- More than four in five (83.4%) women who give birth in South Australia have their first antenatal visit within the first 14 weeks of pregnancy, although the rate for Aboriginal women is lower, at 63.3%.

 - One in eight (12.0%) women who give birth in South Australia report being smokers at their first antenatal visit.
 The corresponding rate for Aboriginal women is higher at 50.0%.

 - There has been a more than tripling in the prevalence of gestational diabetes among women who give birth in South Australia over the last decade, a condition that now affects 14.0% of women who give birth.